cozis/Noja/docs/language.md

 The most basic type of statement of a noja program is an expression.
 They work similarly to other languages.
 You can evaluate mathematical, relational, logical operartions, call functions and lots of other good stuff.
 Then, you can store the result of expressions inside variables and use them later.

-The basic type of values are
+The basic types of values are
 ```py
 3; # Integers:
    #   They are represented internally by 64 bits and are always signed, therefore